The AI Revolution: 2025 and Beyond

 Disease Surveillance

-AI systems analyzed vast amounts of global data, including social media posts, news reports, and health records, to detect outbreak patterns and predict potential hotspots.
-This early warning system helped authorities prepare and respond more effectively to emerging clusters.
+AI systems analyzed vast global data, from social media to health records, to detect outbreak patterns and predict hotspots.
+This early warning provided crucial support for authorities in preparing and responding to emerging clusters.

 2